Non-Hermitian sensing in the absence of exceptional points

-\textit{Conclusion.---}We propose and demonstrate a generic non-Hermitian sensing scheme that does not rely on the presence of EPs.
-Simulating the non-Hermitian dynamics of the sensor-field system, we show that the non-Hermitian sensor is superior to its Hermitian counterpart, both in terms of susceptibility, and in terms of performance against background noise.
-While the non-Hermitian sensor in our experiment is time-independent, it is possible to achieve time dependence through electro-optical modulators, which should open up fresh opportunities for novel sensor design.
+\textit{Discussions.---} We propose and demonstrate a generic non-Hermitian sensing scheme that does not rely on the presence of EPs.
+Simulating the non-Hermitian dynamics of the sensor-field system, we show that the non-Hermitian sensor is superior to its Hermitian counterpart, both in terms of susceptibility, and in terms of performance against technical noises.
+While the non-Hermitian sensor in our single-photon experiment is time-independent, it is possible to achieve time dependence through electro-optical modulators, which should open up fresh opportunities for novel sensor design.
+Our scheme exploiting a general non-Hermitian Hamiltonian is also feasible in other physical systems, such as the solid-state spins~\cite{WLG+19}, superconducting transmon circuits, and single trapped ions~\cite{DSZ+21, NAJ+19}, where non-Hermitian physics are routinely simulated on the single-qubit basis and beyond.
 Furthermore, while our demonstration is performed on the single-qubit level, it is possible to extend the sensing scheme to multi-qubit cases.
 Our work thus paves the way toward a new class of non-Hermitian sensors.